cat-play-mml

 - Only

-cdeimplemented.- Goal: Initially focus on minimal implementation to smoothly resolve issues until real-time “do-re-mi” playback is achieved.
+cdehas been implemented.- Goal: Initially, focus on a minimal implementation to smoothly resolve issues leading up to real-time Do-Re-Mi playback.

-- Goal: Using SMF makes verification and development easier, reducing the risk of development stalling.
+- Goal: Using SMF makes verification and development easier, reducing the risk of development stagnation.

 - Only

-- Expected to proceed with TDD agent; if hallucinations occur, they will be investigated.
+- Assumed to proceed with a TDD agent; will consider if hallucinations occur.

 - Example